-Middle East Conflict: John Kerry Maintains Veto Was In Accordance With “US Values”
+Middle East Conflict: John Kerry Maintains Veto Was In Accordance With ‘US Values’

-Outgoing Secretary of State, John F. Kerry has maintained that the US abstention in a UN vote banning further construction of Jewish settlements was in strict accordance with US values.
+Outgoing Secretary of State John F. Kerry has maintained that the US abstention in a UN vote banning further construction of Jewish settlements was in strict accordance with US values.
 Sec.
-Kerry said the US allowed the passage of the vote – which condemned Israel’s settlement policies – as the only way to preserve a two-state solution to the crisis because it is on the verge of being destroyed.
+Kerry said the US allowed the passage of the vote — which condemned Israel’s settlement policies — as the only way to preserve a two-state solution to the crisis because it is on the verge of being destroyed.

-Egypt drafted the Resolution and held-off under pressure from Israeli foreign policy officials but the vote was requested by New Zealand, Senegal, Malaysia, and Venezuela leading to Israel’s recall of its Ambassador to New Zealand.
-One of the demands of the resolution was that
+Egypt drafted the Resolution and held-off under pressure from Israeli foreign policy officials, but the vote was requested by New Zealand, Senegal, Malaysia, and Venezuela leading to Israel’s recall of its Ambassador to New Zealand.
+One of the demands of the resolution was as follows.

-Israel immediately and completely cease all settlement activities in the occupied Palestinian territory, including East Jerusalem
+“… Israel immediately and completely cease all settlement activities in the occupied Palestinian territory, including East Jerusalem.”

 In response to the vote, the Israeli government leveled criticisms against the Obama administration in what it described as the abandonment of the US’ greatest ally in the Middle East.
-To this, Kerry maintained that
+To this, Kerry maintained the following.

 He further buttressed his point with the fact that the current Obama administration recently approved a $38 billion military assistance over the course of the next ten years, larger than any military assistance signed in US-Israeli history.

-However, Israeli Prime Minister described Kerry’s speech as “skewed”.
+However, the Israeli Prime Minister described Kerry’s speech as “skewed.”

 He also maintained that the “Israelis do not need to be lectured about the importance of peace by foreign leaders” in an apparent reference to the various sufferings that the Jewish people have experienced throughout history culminating in the Holocaust perpetrated by Nazi Germany.

 Other prominent political aficionados have joined in condemning the abstention.
-President-Elect Trump tweeted as follows
+President-Elect Trump tweeted as follows.

 We cannot continue to let Israel be treated with such total disdain and disrespect.
 They used to have a great friend in the U.S., but…….